ph-wheels/Gliderlogs/README.md

 # Gliderlogs

+Most files have been replaced due to change of IDE from Eclipe to Android Studio.

 An Android based Glider flight logging tool intended to be used on 10" android tablet.
 This android app requires an web server back-end which make some required tables available to this app with an REST api which also should handle the DB security,